ai4ce/Self-Supervised-SPARE3D/README.md

 It enables deep networks to effectively learn detail-sensitive yet view-invariant line drawing representations of 3D objects.
 Experiments show that our method could significantly increase the baseline performance in SPARE3D, while some other popular self-supervised learning methods cannot.
 ## [Code (GitHub)](https://github.com/ai4ce/SNAC) & Dependencies
-All environment scripts can be found in [Env](https://github.com/ai4ce/SNAC/tree/main/Env) folder.
-These environments are developed based on the [OpenAi Gym](https://gym.openai.com/).
-All baseline scripts are in [script](https://github.com/ai4ce/SNAC/tree/main/script) floder.
-You need to install the [Pytorch](https://pytorch.org/) to run all baseline scripts.
-We use [Stable baseline](https://github.com/openai/baselines/) for PPO algorithm.
+Code of three Tasks can be found in [Tasks](https://github.com/ai4ce/Contrastive-SPARE3D/tree/main/Tasks), for each task:

 ## [Paper (arXiv)](https://arxiv.org/abs/2103.16732)
 To cite our paper: